Entanglement entropy from non-equilibrium Monte Carlo simulations: Systematic uncertainty from the derivative discretization

 {C.\arabic{equation}} In our work the derivative of the R\'enyi entropy was estimated by means of finite differences.
 This introduces a systematic error: by using a mid-point approximation (and momentarily reintroducing the lattice spacing $a$ in our notations), the finite difference reads

 Hence the entropic c-function can be written as

 where $x = \frac{l-.5}{L}$.
-Therefore we used the second term of \eqref{entropic_c-function_and_third_derivative} to estimate the systematic uncertainty associated with the derivative discretization.
+Therefore we used the right-hand side of \eqref{entropic_c-function_and_third_derivative} to estimate the systematic uncertainty associated with the derivative discretization.
 The third derivative of $S_2$ was estimated \textit{a posteriori}: firstly we fitted the data, then we used the best-fit result to calculate the systematic error.
 The procedure was repeated until convergence of the systematic uncertainty.

 In all cases that we considered in this work, the third derivative of the fit function is divergent at $x=0$ and at $x=1$, then it rapidly becomes zero.
-Since the divergence dominates in the $\sin(\pi x)^{D-1}$ term, the systematic error is expected to become relevant at $x$ gets close to $0$ and to $1$.
+Since the divergence dominates in the $\sin(\pi x)^{D-1}$ term, the systematic error is expected to become relevant when $x$ gets close to $0$ or to $1$.

 In $D=2$ we chose to estimate the systematic error using the function in eq.~\eqref{fit_function_2d}, taking into account the leading scaling correction; while the scaling function converges to a constant, the non-universal term is divergent for $x=0$ and for $x=1$, leading to a larger systematic uncertainty.
 To check the validity of our method, we also computed the systematic error by comparing our results to a higher-order approximation of the derivative, which is accurate to order $\order{a^4}$: this method has the advantage of being model-independent, but it requires the evaluation of a larger number of free-energy differences; the systematic error obtained using this latter approach is nearly equal to the one calculated \textit{a posteriori} with the function in eq.~\eqref{fit_function_2d}.